 - Work well in a collaborative team environment

 - Thrive in a non-traditional classroom setting

-PTECH students are incoming ninth-graders who will simultaneously earn Regents high school diplomas and associate’s degrees at no cost to their families from Fulton Montgomery Community College.
+PTECH students enter the program as ninth-graders and simultaneously work toward Regents high school diplomas and associate degrees at no cost to their families from Fulton Montgomery Community College.

 An education/business partnership

 The NYS Pathways in Technology Early College High School partnerships will provide nearly 9,000 students with a high school diploma, college degree and pathway to a job.
 New York is the first to take the “PTECH” program statewide through an initiative that links education to regional economic development.